Radialarray/codelibrary/README.md

 ### Backend

 The backend is a standard kirby instance, which could be hosted on a server with php support.
-Or one could use the docker-compose setup + the custom dockerimage and deploy it on a container environment.
+Or one could use the docker-compose setup + the custom dockerimage and deploy it in a container environment.

 ### Frontend

-The frontend is a static webapp which could be hosted nearly everywhere.
-Right now there is some stuff set up for hosting on [vercel](vercel.com).
+The frontend is a NodeJS webapp.
+Right now there is some stuff set up for hosting on [vercel](vercel.com) and as a docker container.

 ### PNPM